Canada

 Colonial Period

-The French and later the British established colonies here in the 16th century.
-Canada received Dominion status in 1867 and gradually developed into an independent nation.
+French and British powers established colonies during the 16th century.
+The nation received Dominion status in 1867 and gradually evolved into a fully independent state.

-• King Charles III is the formal head of state of Canada.
+• King Charles III serves as the formal head of state.

 Major Political Institutions